Cat-Si/UML_and_Design_Patterns_Assignment/WorkingIssue/currentIssues.md

 Handout page 13

+StaffUser ----

+Want it to check if it exists based on the username

 # Test Issues

 Check the category Tests - rather bare

 UserSkillTests ----
 test02 adding a new skill doesnt work

+AddNewStaffTest ----
+test03 throws correct Exception but still fails test Mockito is dulled out